-The muffin batter is mixed by hand, using the two bowl mixing method.
-For this method, obviously that means you need two big bowls, but also a whisk and a big spatula.
+The muffin batter is mixed by hand, using the two-bowl mixing method.
+For this method, obviously, that means you need two big bowls, but also a whisk and a big spatula.

-Of course, you will also need muffin pans and I prefer to use paper liners but reusable silicone liners will also work, or you can simply grease the muffin cups well, if you prefer.
+Of course, you will also need muffin pans and I prefer to use paper liners but reusable silicone liners will also work, or you can simply grease the muffin cups well if you prefer.

 - Muffin pans: for regular muffins, you can't get away without a muffin pan.
 And if you can, please invest in two 6-cup muffin pans (like this Wilton pan on Amazon) or one bigger 12-cup muffin pan (like these Wilton pans on Amazon).
 This way you will be ready to make full batches of most recipes, which can yield anywhere from 8 to 12 muffins, depending on how much batter you scoop per cup.

 - Paper liners, parchment liners, silicone liners: we can debate over which is better for muffins, but personally, I like disposable paper liners (like these on Amazon that you would use for cupcakes too).
-For lower fat muffins or muffins with less sugar, these can stick to paper liners.
+For lower-fat muffins or muffins with less sugar, these can stick to paper liners.
 In this case, use parchment liners (Amazon) or silicone liners (Amazon).
 Savoury muffins, for example, work best baked in either of these.

-- Large cookie scoops: Some call them "dishers" and they are these are the most reliable scoops I've found on Amazon.
+- Large cookie scoops: Some call them "dishers" and they are the most reliable scoops I've found on Amazon.
 They can handle firm doughs without breaking because the release mechanism is separate from the handle!
 This gives you a better, firm grip on the handle, without the risk of breaking the leaver.
 The handles are different colours according to the size.

 - Cake tester and/or instant-read thermometer: if you bake a lot, you can probably gently poke muffins with your fingertip and instinctively know when they are done baking.
-The rest of us have to use a cake tester or thermometer to check if muffins are done baking.
+The rest of us have to use a cake tester or thermometer to check if the muffins are done baking.